 Overview of Pimsleur Japanese

 Pimsleur Japanese is an audio course great for listening while commuting; the length of its lessons – 30 mins – is just right, and we get to listen to native speakers talking at natural speed.
-Pimsleur could easily be a part of an AJATT (All Japanese All The Time) program, for when we are commuting, until we eventually outgrow it and start listening to Japanese radio shows.
+Pimsleur could easily be a part of a beginner’s program, for when we are commuting, until we outgrow it and start listening to Japanese radio shows.

 Pimsleur is not aligned with the JLPT, though.
 Material that is considered for absolute beginners, i.e., JLPT N5, is spread among all the Pimsleur levels.
-For example, the level 2 introduces the names of the days and the seasons, and counting to a 1,000; level 3 introduces last/this/next month and above/below/behind/etc.; and level 4 introduces elementary words like ‘yama’ (mountain), ‘ike’ (pond), and ‘sensei’ (teacher), all of which is JLPT N5 material.
+For example, the level 2 introduces the names of the days and the seasons, and counting up to a 1,000; level 3 introduces last/this/next month and above/below/behind/etc.; and level 4 introduces elementary words like ‘yama’ (mountain), ‘ike’ (pond), and ‘sensei’ (teacher), all of which is JLPT N5 material.
 However, equally true is that much more advanced material from JPLT, from N4 to N1, is also introduced gently; as an example, ‘dai’ (title, JLPT N3) is introduced in level 4, while ‘erai’ (admirable, JLPT N2) is introduced in level 3.
 Hence, although Pimsleur is geared to beginners, in no way it shies away from using advanced material when it needs to, i.e., it doesn’t dumb-down the material artificially restricting it to a given set of words.
 Although this might sound like the obvious thing to do, some language-learning material uses the opposite approach, which leads to incredibly unnatural language; in English, the most common example of this approach is the set of Dr. Seuss books, a great way to learn English words, but a poor way to learn English.
 Hence, they are great books for English-speaking kids that are learning to recognize words, but terrible books for foreigners trying to learn English using children books.
 A word to the wise: the concensus among students of Japanese is that the JPLT is fairly useless at measuring the level of Japanese proficiency, being an exclusively multiple-choice examination that lacks, for example, essay writing or interview sections so, passing, say, the JLPT 2, is no guarantee of mastery of Japanese.
 That said, Japan is a country that has rules for everything, and those rules state that certain working positions absolutely require passing the JLPT of a given level.

 Useful as Pimsleur is, it needs supplementing in all the areas that make Japanese difficult: